 Overall, shielding the soccer ball is an art that is a key part of the game that doesn't get as much attention as it should.
 Not only are you protecting the ball, keeping possession, but it also allows you to hold the ball up until a teammate can get into a better position.
 And it’s surprising how many times goals are scored off a player shielding the ball so another player can make a run or get into position to cross the ball or shoot.

 Shielding doesn't have to be a conservative type of play, trying to kill time down near the corner flag towards the end of the game.
-Rather, shielding the ball can lead to a number of goal scoring chances.
+Rather, shielding the soccer ball can lead to a number of goal scoring chances.
+In fact, many chances do come after someone shields the ball or holds it up, since they're usually doubled teamed and another player is open.

 If you receive a long pass but don't have any support, you can shield the ball towards the sideline all the while looking to switch the ball to across the field to a teammate making a run.
 Shielding allows you to keep the ball but also move forward.
 Just because you’re shielding the ball doesn’t mean your carrying the ball back away towards the goal you’re attacking.
 Players who are exceptional at this are Andres Iniesta, Xavi, Memet Ozil, Kaka, to name a few.
 These are all midfielders who use their body, with a physique that's small in stature but strong, but keep the play moving and flow up field into the attack rather than backwards.
 They drag the ball with them into the open space, whether it’s to the inside or the outside they are always trying to push the ball forward.